 Malta has two official languages – Maltese and English.
 The majority of the population speaks both interchangeably and all official documentation is available in both languages, too.

 Maltese is of Semitic origin and the only language of its kind written in Latin script.
 As time went by, it incorporated words from English, Italian and French.
-It’s a language that surprises and a subject of study for many a linguist.
+It is a language that surprises and a subject of study for many a linguist.

 Thanks to a strong connection to Italy and a flourishing Italian community in Malta, Italian is also widely spoken.

 Safety while studying should not be an added concern.
 Malta enjoys a low level of crime, allowing you to focus on what really matters.
 There is a high level of safety while walking alone in daylight, and you can also feel safe walking alone during the night.
 Both locals and visitors are afforded the same safety levels.
-QMUL Malta works in conjunction with local partners including the owners of our Hillock residences, the Ministry for Gozo, local police, Malta enterprise and community groups, to help improve the security for our students.
+Queen Mary Malta works in conjunction with local partners including the Ministry for Gozo, local police, Malta enterprise and community groups, to help improve the security for our students.

 Crime rates are comparatively lower when compared to those in other developed countries.
 The islands rank 44th globally in terms of safety.
 Detailed safety statistics can be found here.